Lanu135/Scrimba-Password-Generator/README.md

 I used the darkmode Figma design.
 For me it was challeging to get the array back to "normal" after a checkbox was unchecked and checked again.
 Finally I figured out that I didn't used all if conditionals.
+In that module I learned about loops and arrays, if statements, logical operators, objects and functions.
+So it was a nice practice to build this password generator, to deepen the learned stuff :)

 I will try to implement the "copy on click" feature.